tommynurwantoro/meni/README.md

   - `endpoint`: Portainer endpoint ID
 - **Features**: Paginated list with service names and image tags

-#### `/deploy multi`
-- **Description**: Deploy multiple services using GitOps workflow with optimized image pre-pulling
-- **Usage**: `/deploy multi endpoint:1`
-- **Parameters**:
-  - `endpoint`: Portainer endpoint ID
-- **Features**:
-  - Interactive service selection menu
-  - Deploy up to 25 services at once
-  - **Optimized pre-pulling**: Groups services by image and pulls each unique image only once
-  - **Batch GitOps updates**: Updates docker-compose.yml for all services, batching by repository
-  - **GitOps handles deployment**: Your GitOps system picks up the changes
-  - Significantly reduces deployment time when multiple services share the same image
-  - Detailed results with commit information and pre-pull status
-  - Shows which repositories were updated with which services

-**GitOps Benefits:**
-- Single commit per repository (even for multiple services)
-- Atomic updates - all services in a repo update together
-- Your GitOps system handles the actual deployment
-- Includes repository grouping information in results

 #### `/deploy status`
 - **Description**: Check Portainer connection status
 - **Usage**: `/deploy status`